Renuka-3/article_2021_sparc/README.md

 ### Analysis files
-* [CSTAnalysis_SkinSamples]: Here clustering was evaluated using CST values for significant genera observed in different locations.
+* CSTAnalysis_SkinSamples: Here clustering was evaluated using CST values for significant genera observed in different locations.

 * [Joint analysis]: this shows that only geographiclocation has significant